CIS5650-Fall-2025/cis5650-fall-2025.github.io/_pages/index.md

 ## Lecturers

-Changes to office hour schedule will be made on the CIS 5650 Calendar and notified through Class Forum.
+Changes to office hour schedule will be made on this schedule and notified through Class Forum (Ed Discussion).

 ### [Shehzan Mohammed](https://www.linkedin.com/in/shehzan-mohammed/){:target="_blank"} mza@seas.upenn.edu

 Office Hours:

-* 60 minutes prior to class and 30 minutes following the end of class; Held adjacent to Towne 337.
+* 4-5pm prior to class on class days and 30 minutes following the end of class; Held adjacent to Towne 337.
-* By appointment (email me)
+* By appointment (email me) - For interviewing, career, or other mentorship advice;

 ![Shehzan Mohammed](/assets/images/headshots/shehzan_mohammed.jpg){:class="img-headshots"}